xinghuasun/xinghuasun.github.io/_pages/about.md

 1. [Jan/2025] I am honored to join as an **Associate Editor** for the *Intelligent Communications: Modelling, Operation and Digital Twin* track of IEEE Communications Surveys & Tutorials (IEEE COMST).
 Eager to contribute to advancing research in this field.

-1. [Jan/2025] I am honored to join as an **Associate Editor** for the *Intelligent Communications: Modelling, Operation and Digital Twin* track of IEEE Communications Surveys & Tutorials (IEEE COMST).
-Eager to contribute to advancing research in this field.

 1. [Jan/2025] As the corresponding author, I'm happy that our paper *"Supervised Score-Based Modeling by Gradient Boosting"* has been accepted to the **Thirty-Ninth AAAI Conference on Artificial Intelligence (AAAI-25)**.
 See you in Philadelphia, Pennsylvania!

 1. [Jan/2025] I am honored to join as an **Associate Editor** for the *Big Data and Machine Learning for Communications* track of IEEE Open Journal of the Communications Society (IEEE OJ-COMS).
 Looking forward to serving the research community in this role.